xraypy/feff85exafs/wrappers/fortran/README_potph.md

 ## Sample program

-Here is the simplest program using the Fortran entry point:
+Here is the simplest program using the Fortran entry point in `libpotph`:

 ```fortran
   	  program makepotph